 The items discussed in this section are not "Connections" in the strict sense defined in the section on Connection Manager.
-These items are the Microsoft viewers and the Cisco utilities-more accurately called "Programs" since they do not invoke or configure connections to servers.
+These items are the Microsoft viewers-more accurately called "Programs" since they do not invoke or configure connections to servers.
 They are included in this section for convenience since they are opened in WBT Shell from the New Connection drop-down list of Connection Manager/Configure.
-In Desktop Shell, most are opened from Start>Programs.
+In Desktop Shell, they are opened from Start>Programs.